SimaticResearchActivity/FBAEM/README.md

 #### Sequencer-Based algorithm

 In this algorithm, one site (the last one specified in the sites file) is given the role of Sequencer.
-The other sites specified in the site file are gicen the role of Broadcasters.
+The other sites specified in the site file are given the role of Broadcasters.

 When a Broadcaster wants to broadcast a message, it sends its message to the Sequencer which sends it back to all Broadcasters, so that they can deliver it.

-### Communication protocol
+### Communication protocols

 #### ENet

 [ENet](http://enet.bespin.org) is a reliable UDP networking library.
 It is also able to guarantee FIFO on communication channels.
 We use all of these properties in *FBAE*.
+Unfortunately, Enet experiences reentrancy problems with some Total-Order broadcast algorithms.
+Thus, we recommend not to use this communication protocol in FBAE.

+#### TCP

+TCP communication protocols is implemented thanks to [Boost](http://www.boost.org) library.

 ## Extending *FABE*